bkardell/CustomElementsDictionary/README.md

 The idea here is to create a space to collaboratively analyze that data and provide helpful or useful insights that link these to their possible or definitive sources, their licenses (if applicable) and attach other various metadata about them.
 This could be useful to help drive future standardization, or just to help people find potentially useful custom elements and guage something about how reviewed they are and so on.

+You can explore data via [/tags](https://brawny-force.glitch.me/tags) which also accepts a slash numeric to limit the results, for example the top 10  are [/tags/10](https://brawny-force.glitch.me/tags/10).
+From there, you can click through to see a list of the individual uses/counts that it encountered in the dataset.

+This is currently an incredibly simplistic glitch which contains <a href="https://glitch.com/edit/#!/brawny-force?path=import-archive-csv.js">a script which imports the CSV file into something a little more useable</a> and an Express server.js which currently just builds some very simple HTML strings right in the js, or serves the result of this README.

+# Helping out
+This glitch is linked to [https://github.com/bkardell/CustomElementsData](https://github.com/bkardell/CustomElementsData), so if you want to make this better, or have information on the possible implementation details of one of these, you can create an issue there or just send a pull adding or modifying a json file there.